• Home

 Active-duty U.S. military members are eligible to receive financial relief and protections under the Servicemembers Civil Relief Act (SCRA).

-The SCRA, formerly known as the Soldiers’ and Sailors’ Civil Relief Act, is a federal law enacted in 2003 that restricts or limits actions against military personnel currently serving on active duty.
-The act was designed to ease the financial burden for active-duty service members, active reservists, and active Guard — especially those who are deployed.
+The SCRA is a revision of the Soldiers’ and Sailors’ Civil Relief Act of 1940, which received significant updates in 2003.
+The act restricts or limits actions against military personnel currently serving on active duty.
+It was designed to ease the financial burden for active-duty service members, active reservists, and active Guards—especially those who are deployed.

-Military personnel become eligible for SCRA benefits on the date they receive their active-duty orders, and SCRA coverage typically terminates within 30 to 90 days after their date of discharge from active duty.
+Military personnel become eligible for SCRA benefits on the date they receive their active-duty orders.
+SCRA coverage typically terminates within 30 to 90 days after their discharge from active duty.

 The Servicemembers Civil Relief Act includes protections and provisions which cover: